 Laplace’s law is important in the heart because it explains how multiple pathological conditions increase the oxygen requirement of the heart.
 For example:

 - When a ventricle is dilated the radius of it increases, which increases the tension

-- When a ventricle is thickened the wall thickness increases, which increases tension
+- When a ventricle is thickened the wall thickness increases, which decreases tension

 - When the afterload increases the transmural pressure increases, which increases tension